b-thorne/DustVAEder/README.md

 ## Instructions

-You can see the requirements in the [`requirements.txt`](./requirements.txt) file.
+The suggested way to run this code is through Docker, see below for instructions.

-Once you have installed the necessary packages, run files in `dustvaeder/` individually.
-For example, to preprocess the required datasets, run `python dustvaeder/datasets.py`.
-In order to run analysis, run `python dustvaeder.py`.
+The code is designed to run files in `src/` individually, rather than being imported.
+For example, to preprocess the required datasets, run `python src/datasets.py`.
 Each of these scripts is configurable, see the source for details.
 (N.B, if you would like to train any of the models here, a GPU will be necessary.)

 ## On NERSC